Zestylogic/FMark/README.md

 * Table
 * Reference

 It terminates with two endlines.
-Any elements mentions above cannot exist in a paragraph.
+Any elements mentioned above cannot exist in a paragraph.
 Otherwise, they will become normal text, and will not be rendered as expected.

 # Markdown extensions